← Back to blog

 Industry-Level Pain Points

-- Common tech stack (What tools do companies like theirs typically use?)
+- [ ] Common tech stack (What tools do similar companies use?)

 Company-Specific Pain Points

-- Customer reviews of their product (G2, Capterra - shows market position)
+- [ ] Customer reviews of their product (G2 and Capterra show market position)

-- Job postings (Hiring for a "Head of Operations" suggests ops problems)
+- [ ] Job postings (A "Head of Operations" hire suggests operations problems)

-- Tech stack (BuiltWith, Wappalyzer - shows current tools and potential gaps)
+- [ ] Tech stack (BuiltWith and Wappalyzer show current tools and gaps)

 The Competitive Intelligence Checklist

-- What tools are they currently using?
-(That compete with yours)
+- [ ] What tools do they currently use?
+(Ones that compete with yours?)

-- Why might they switch?
-(Contract timing, feature gaps, pricing)
+- [ ] Why might they switch?
+(Contract timing, feature gaps or pricing)

 The Conversation Starter Checklist

-- A genuine compliment ("Your product's onboarding is really well designed...")
+- [ ] A genuine compliment ("Your product's onboarding is well designed...")

 The Realistic Version